yoldi-rgb/psychrometric-chart/README.md

 # psychrometric-chart
-This repository is about get psychrometric data.
+  This  program work with 2 variables in this case :
+   dry bulb temperature (dbt)
+   relative humidity (rh)
+   to get psychrometric data and charts as well.